 If you are a size 14 or 15, the Nike Pegasus 36 makes a lot of sense as a daily trainer.
 It is fairly supportive and cushioned enough for most run types.
 The upper has plenty of room along with multiple widths.

-(Note: At the time of writing this review, www.oddball.com was selling the Pegasus 36 up to a size 18.)
+(Note: At the time of writing this review, www.oddball.com is selling the Pegasus 36 up to a size 18.)

 5) Nike Epic React Flyknit V2 – sizes 14, 15

 The Epic React Flyknit V2 rides softer than the Pegasus and has a more comfortable upper than the Epic V1.
-It’s also very lightweight due to the React foam midsole.
+The React foam midsole also makes it very lightweight.

 If your preference is ride comfort then the Epic React makes a lot of sense.
-Use it as a daily running shoe or a long-distance race shoe.
+Use it as a daily running shoe or a long-distance race shoe; the Epic does both really well.

 6) Saucony Ride ISO 2 – sizes 14, 15